 2015 saw the band perform with indie band, British Sea Power, at the Barbican in London and De La

 Warr Pavilion, Bexhill.
-Playing to capacity venues the band received many plaudits and the Barbican
+Playing to capacity crowds the band received many plaudits and the Barbican